Asim-Mulla/ChatRift/README.md

 - React team for the amazing framework
 - Socket.IO team for real-time communication
+- Google OAuth for seamless authentication and authorization
 - shadcn/ui for beautiful UI components
 - Tailwind CSS for utility-first styling
 - Zustand for simple state management